ishantrivedi25/ishantrivedi25/README.md

 💡 &nbsp; I like to explore new technologies and build software solutions.\
 🎓 &nbsp;Computer science graduate.\
-🌱 &nbsp;I'm on track for learning more about Systems Design and Cloud Architecture.
+🌱 &nbsp;I'm on track for learning more about Systems Design and DevOps.
 💻 &nbsp;I'm always open to collaborate on innovative ideas.

 ## 🛠&nbsp;Tech Stack